 Were you or a family member hurt in an accident involving Uber in Fort Lauderdale, FL?
 You may have a legal right to recover compensation for medical bills, lost wages, and your pain and suffering.
-An experienced Fort Lauderdale Uber accident lawyer at Hollander Law Firm, P.A. can help.
+An experienced Fort Lauderdale Uber accident lawyer at Hollander Law Firm Accident Injury Lawyers can help.

 Since 1996, we’ve fought tirelessly to help injury victims get back on their feet again after a car accident.
 Our legal team has recovered tens of millions of dollars in compensation–and counting.